ingdicath/cub3D/README.md

 - Run the executable ```cub3D``` and choose a bonus valid map
 ```
-$ ./cub3D ./<file name of your choise with a bonus valid map>
+$ ./cub3D ./<file name path with a bonus valid map>
 ```
 - For screenshot add ```--save```
 ```